AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 * **Development**: A Development environment can be created for development and testing purposes and will be associated with non-production pipelines only.

-  > NOTE
+  >[!NOTE]
-  > A Dev environment that is auto-created in a Sandbox program will be configured to include Sites and Assets solutions.
+  >A Dev environment that is auto-created in a Sandbox program will be configured to include Sites and Assets solutions.

   The following table summarizes Environment types and their attributes: